barbazul/1kfa/mod_guide_player.md

     GM Note: this is a great way to stretch your improv muscles.
-Say "Yes, and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extradimensional dark gods.
+Say "Yes, and..." no matter if they identify the Blood-Bound as tiny, parasitic insects or as monstrous, extra-dimensional dark gods.

-When a player chooses this card during character creation or Study Under a Master, they also recieve the item Blade of Echoes.
+When a player chooses this card during character creation or Study Under a Master, they also receive the item Blade of Echoes.

 ## Channel the Living Light